Author: Hana Kašková

 If you are interested in learning how technology can help seniors stay safe, contact us today.

 Silversphere loves highlighting partners that care about the wellbeing of seniors.
-This guest blog was written by a Poinciana Medical Center Registered Dietician, Hana Kašková.
+This guest blog was written by a Poinciana Medical Center Registered Dietician intern, Hana Kašková.
 This article is a reminder of the importance of hydration in seniors.

 While it may be winter, hydration is important all year round – not just during the summertime.